Participer au site avec un Tip

 The coordinates for the first point are all positive, meaning it

 is indeed inside the triangle.
-The third point is on a vertex,
+The third point is on an edge,

 hence its null third coordinate.